derlehner/DT_Platform_Comparison/README.md

 #### Compatibility

 ##### Platform Interoperability
 The Azure DT Platform offers a [REST-Interface](https://docs.microsoft.com/en-us/rest/api/azure-digitaltwins/) that allows both the retrieving of data/structural information, and communicating with a DT (i.e. sending data, or updating its structure).
+As a result, this requirement is fully fulfilled.
 ##### System Interoperability
 This requirement is partially fulfilled, as the modeling of relationships in the [Digital Twin Definition Language (DTDL)](https://github.com/Azure/opendigitaltwins-dtdl/blob/master/DTDL/v2/dtdlv2.md) used by the ADT service, but there is no dedicated support for implementing connections between physical devices based on these modeled relationships.